infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 Note that extending `supports` is not needed for abstractions that don't involve discretization of the infinite parameter(s), such as the case for certain outer approximation techniques.
-Our extension is now sufficiently constructor to allow us to define out new variance measure via [`measure`](@ref).
+Our extension is now sufficiently constructed to allow us to define out the new variance measure via [`measure`](@ref).
 For example,
 ```jldoctest measure_data; setup = :(using Random; Random.seed!(42))
 # Setup the infinite model